Does sugar worsen a child's behavior?

 As they follow The Resilience Roadmap methodology (the one we use here), the second thing I have parents explore is what might be adding irritation, inflammation and additional stress to their child's body.
 The more we can get that down, the better their kids can function.

-Sugar is one of those things that causes stress and irritation - for a few reasons, but the one I want to explain here is because its effect on Blood Sugar stability.
+Sugar is one of those things that causes stress and irritation - for a few reasons, but the one I want to explain here is because of its effect on Blood Sugar stability.